 Eligible employees, including our Named Executive Officers, participate in broad-based and comprehensive employee benefit programs, including medical, dental, vision, life and disability insurance coverage.
-Our Named Executive Officers participate in these programs on the same basis as eligible employees generally, but the company does not typically pay for any portion of such employee benefits for partners, including our Named Executive Officers.
-We make available to our CEO and on occasion by exception, to other partners, including our Named Executive Officers, personal use of a company leased aircraft when it is not being used for business purposes, for which the company is reimbursed the full incremental costs associated with such use.
+Our Named Executive Officers participate in these programs on the same basis as eligible employees generally, but our company does not typically pay for any portion of such employee benefits for partners, including our Named Executive Officers.
+We make available to our CEO and on occasion by exception, to other partners, including our Named Executive Officers, personal use of a company leased aircraft when it is not being used for business purposes, for which our company is reimbursed the full incremental costs associated with such use.

-All perquisites to our Named Executive Officers must be approved by the Compensation Committee.
-As approved by the Compensation Committee, we make available to our partners, including our Named Executive Officers, financial planning services at a cost of approximately \$17,620 annually per partner paid by the company.
-In 2023 Mr. Taubman, Ms. Lee, Ms. Meates and Mr. Travin took advantage of this service.
+All perquisites to our Named Executive Officers must be approved by our Compensation Committee.
+As approved by our Compensation Committee, we make available to our partners, including our Named Executive Officers, financial planning services at a cost of approximately \$18,510 annually per partner paid by our company.
+In 2024 Mr. Taubman, Ms. Lee, Ms. Meates and Mr. Travin took advantage of this service.

-Additionally, as part of the company's commitment to support a variety of charitable causes, the company operates the PJT Giving Program for partners, including our Named Executive Officers (the ''Partners Giving Program'').
-Under the Partners Giving Program, each partner makes a \$12,000 donation allocation to approved organizations that focus on:
+Additionally, as part of our company's commitment to support a variety of charitable causes, our company operates the PJT Giving Program for partners, including our Named Executive Officers (the "PJT Giving Program").
+Under the PJT Giving Program, each partner makes a \$12,000 charitable contribution allocation to approved organizations.